Luno Coteaux Varois en Provence Rose | Provence, France

 Grapes: Cinsault, Grenache, Syrah

-Tasting Notes: A refreshing, aromatic and balanced wine with a pale pink colour.
-An intense nose of watermelon, white fruits and citrus with a rich and silky mouth-feel with a sweetness that reveals aromas of strawberry peach and mandarin.
+Tasting Notes: A refreshing, aromatic and balanced wine with a very pale pink / onion skin colour.
+Aromas of watermelon, rose petal and citrus with a silky mouth-feel and a light sweetness that reveals aromas of strawberry peach and mandarin.
 The crisp citrus finish is long and ends with a saline and mineral note.

 ABV: 13.0%